ratnakar-asara/hello-world/test.md

   - EventListener support not available to check whether a transaction is successful or failed, this is an extra burden on client, As it has to make multiple REST calls to check the same.

 ### Future Work
-  - Based on IDaas Service availability, User/AuctionHouse authetication etc., has to be added.